la2050/archive/_projects/2016/bringing-stem-to-city-year-after-school-programs-in-boyle-heights-and-pico-union.md

   - Publicity/awareness
   - 'Education/training '
   - Technical infrastructure (computers etc.)
+project_description: >-
+  City Year’s pilot Science, Technology, Engineering and Math (STEM) program will empower students to write code, create video games, and pursue their technology interests in our after-school programs, deepening their understanding of key academic fundamentals that will help them graduate from high school, while building relevant skills for some of California’s most competitive future careers.
+This grant will enable City Year to pilot this program at three high-needs high schools in Los Angeles.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Student education pipeline","Youth unemployment and